What Is It Like to Live in Zürich?

-Expat life in Zürich, Switzerland
+Expat Life in Zürich, Switzerland

 Home town: Dundee, Scotland

 “I’ve known since I was a teenager that I wanted to live abroad, so studying languages at university to open the gateway to the world seemed like a natural step.
 Like most language degrees, mine involved a year abroad.

 “My grandparents visited Switzerland a lot so I was curious to discover the country for myself.
 When I found out that Zürich was an option for my year abroad, it was a no-brainer.”

 There are so many bars and cafés hidden in parts of Zürich that you wouldn’t necessarily think to visit – it’s so much fun to go off the beaten track a bit!”

 “That’s a tough one.
 I suppose it would be that there is building work going on ALL THE TIME in one part of the city or another.

 The atmosphere alone makes this place worth a visit, but it would probably be rude to not have a brownie and some homemade lemonade while you’re there…”

-What is the expat community like in Zurich?
+What Is the Expat Community like in Zurich?

-If you don’t meet people through work, try Internations or Meetup to find some expat groups in Zürich.”
+If you don’t meet people through work, try Internations.org or Meetup.com to find some expat groups in Zürich.”

-Any tips for moving to / living in Zurich?
+Any Tips for Moving to / Living in Zurich?

 As for making the big move, it depends on your nationality.
 But wherever you’re from, one thing is certain; you need to be prepared for paperwork!”